Josephhtoo/EGL314-Team-B-Project-Space/README.md

 ## Final Product
 ![Capture](images/Final_Products.jpg)
-This is the outlook of our setup for our final product
+This is the outlook of our setup for our final product.
+We removed the drum kit instrument and the visual monitor concept where it guides to players to know where to hit.

+## Addtions
+We added a mini Ipad which provided a UI(user interface) for them to pick the song of their choice.